Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/README.md

 - Common issues and fixes: `docs/troubleshooting.md`.

 ## How AI was used in this project
-- Assisted with the README refactor so the overview/quick start now points readers at the right docs.
+- Assisted with heavy refactors such as this README overhaul.
-- Generated the draft documentation text you later edited, including intro plus language/mission pointers.
+- Generated the initial documentation drafts that the developer later revised (quickstart, architecture, etc.).
-- Suggested cover art/thumbnail ideas for the screencast so the tutorial story stays cohesive.
+- Suggested cover art/thumbnail ideas so the screencast is easier to understand at a glance.
-- Fast prototyping partner for text/code experiments.
+- Served as a fast prototyping partner for text/code snippets.
-- Helped understand the ROS 2 ↔ PX4 bridge by summarizing the structure from the code/docs.
+- Helped clarify the ROS 2 ↔ PX4 bridge by summarizing the original PX4 docs: https://docs.px4.io/v1.14/ko/middleware/uxrce_dds.html.
 - Caveats to remember:
   - Don’t hand over total control; review every suggestion before applying it.
   - Use the tool as a guided assistant, not an autopilot—steer it, don’t let it steer you.